 Have students consider the implications of their water usage by asking them the following questions:

-Additional Guidance: Human impact on Earth's systems has becoming increasingly more noticeable.
+Additional Guidance.
+Human impact on Earth's systems is becoming increasingly more noticeable.
 The consumption of fresh water across the globe has altered the biosphere in many different ways.
 This lesson introduces students to the idea that fresh water is a natural resource that we need to watch and manage carefully to ensure it lasts.

 To continue learning about this topic, have students investigate the availability of fresh water worldwide.

 NSTA has created a How can we run out of water? collection of resources to support teachers and families using this task.
 If you're an NSTA member, you can add this collection to your library by clicking Add to My Library (near top of page).

 Web SeminarScience Update: From Talking Trash to Taking Action: The Science of Marine Debris, April 20, 2023